AdobeDocs/experience-platform.en/help/rtcdp/aam-to-rtcdp.md

 ## 1. Consider data architecture within Audience Manager.

+As you consider migrating from Audience Manager to Real-Time CDP, this is a critical time to analyze your [Audience Manager segments](https://experienceleague.adobe.com/docs/audience-manager/user-guide/features/segments/segments-purpose.html?lang=en) and determine what the [signals](https://experienceleague.adobe.com/docs/audience-manager/user-guide/features/data-explorer/data-explorer-understanding-signals.html?lang=en), [traits](https://experienceleague.adobe.com/docs/audience-manager/user-guide/features/traits/trait-details-page.html?lang=en), and [rules](https://experienceleague.adobe.com/docs/audience-manager/user-guide/features/segments/segment-builder.html?lang=en#segment-builder-section) are that make up those segments.

+Furthermore, think about the data sources that you use for the segments.

-This is a critical time to analyze Audience Manager segments and determine what the signals, traits, and rules are that make up those segments.
-Furthermore, what are the data sources.
-It is recommended to categorize segments as follows: (1) segments that can be sent to AEP via the AAM Source Connector as they have no data dependencies, no destination/activation challenges, and their segmentation rules can be created through AEP-native data collection later.
-(2) Segments that have rules that can be supported but may have contain data that won't be available in Real-Time CDP.
-And, lastly, (3) segments that cannot be created in AEP and are missing functionality.
+We recommend that you categorize your segments as follows:

+* Segments that can be sent to Experience Platform via the [Audience Manager Source Connector](/help/sources/connectors/adobe-applications/audience-manager.md), as they have no data dependencies, no destination/activation challenges, and their segmentation rules can be created through AEP-native data collection later.
+* (2) Segments that have rules that can be supported but may have contain data that won't be available in Real-Time CDP.
+And, lastly,
+* (3) segments that cannot be created in AEP and are missing functionality.

-It is important to note that Adobe's Real-Time CDP powered by Adobe Experience Platform offers 3 types of segment evaluation: Batch, Streaming, and Edge.
+Adobe Real-Time CDP offers 3 types of segment evaluation: Batch, Streaming, and Edge.
 Customers that leverage real-time segments in Audience Manager may be restricted by the current limitation of 500 streaming segments in Real-Time CDP.
+Read more about segmentation guardrails.

 ## 2. Which segments are critical to send through via Audience Manager Source Connector?